 In 1993 Rogers, then Mankarious, became a partner with the Holleb & Coff law firm in Chicago where she practiced corporate law, labor and employment law, and international relations law.
 She also served on the Boards of Trustees of Tuskegee Institute, Harvard University, and Oberlin College and on a number of corporate boards including Revlon, Mobil Oil, and Trans World Airlines (TWA).

-Jewel Stradford Rogers Lafontant Mankarious died in Chicago of breast cancer on May 31, 1997.
+Jewel Stradford Rogers Lafontant Mankarious died in Chicago of breast cancer on May 31, 1997 at the age of 75.